5 Common Conditions in Infants and How to Handle Them to Ease Your Worry

 It’s normal for parents to question everything and worry incessantly — it’s practically part of the job description.
 And that’s when baby is perfectly healthy.
 Never mind when a health issue arises.
-But from colic to cradle cap to ear infections, there are some things that just come with being a baby.
+But from colic and cradle cap to ear infections and even jaundice, there are some common conditions that just come with being a baby.
 Don't worry.
 We've got your plan of action right here.

 Colic is the term used for otherwise healthy babies who cry inconsolably.
 There’s no single cause, however, experts believe the following can contribute to colic: pain from gas or indigestion, hunger, feeling full, sensitivity to milk or formula and overstimulation.
 In other cases, it simply means your baby isn’t able to self-console yet.

 What to do: Talk to your doctor about colic.
-He or she will want to rule out other issues first.
+They will want to rule out other issues first.
 If it is colic, it typically resolves on its own by four months.
 In the meantime, try:

 - Avoiding potentially irritating foods such as milk products, caffeine, onions and cabbage if you are breastfeeding.

 - Laying baby face down across your knees and rubbing the back.

 - Gas drops as needed to settle your baby's stomach.

 When to worry: Call your doctor if inconsolable crying comes on suddenly or is paired with fever, vomiting, bloody stools or decreased movement.

 Get in to see a pediatrician quickly with Ochsner's same-day scheduling option.
 And if it's an emergency, know that our pediatric ER is available 24/7.

 Cradle cap is a common rash marked by redness and scaling on your little one’s scalp that typically develops in the first weeks of life.
 It can also appear in other areas, including the neck, armpits, behind the ears and diaper areas.